This year, we had another baby.

 Recently, our toddler has become my new drawing partner.

 I love having an audience.
 To him, conjuring images with only pen + paper probably seems like magic.

-There's renewed appreciation for the comforting value of ritual and routine.
+I have renewed appreciation for the value of ritual and routine.

 The days are carved between naps.

 There's singing in the car, in the bath, at bedtime, during random moments etc.

 Everything can become an impromptu song / dance opportunity.

 We're still spending a lot of time on the ground.